-Our measure of risk-based capital based on TCE to RWA fell to 12.7% from 13.6% during the first half of 2020, but recovered again to 13.5% as of year-end 2020.
-While our measure of leverage should improve again somewhat, with excess liquidity being potentially reined in again and the acquired public-sector portfolio from Dexia Kommunalbank being run-down over time, we expect that the bank's risk-based capital metrics will stay broadly stable in the future.
-This reflects the bank's limited capital generation capacity even
+Helaba's Common Equity Tier 1 (CET1) ratio meanwhile declined to 14.0% from 14.7% during H1 2021, reflecting 3.2% growth in riskweighted assets (RWAs) and a 1.9% decline in CET1 capital.
+Our measure of risk-based capital based on TCE to RWA softened more moderately to 13.4% from 13.5%6, and while our measure of leverage should improve again, with excess liquidity being potentially reined in following the repayment of TLTRO III funds and the acquired public-sector portfolio from Dexia Kommunalbank being rundown over time, we expect that the bank's risk-based capital metrics will stay broadly stable in the future.
+This reflects the bank's limited capital generation capacity even in a benign credit environment, but also the potential negative effects stemming from the implementation of Basel IV, which could - among other effects - result in a material increase in credit risk RWAs given Helaba's sizeable CRE exposures.